Joash09/blog/content/posts/SetsAndTopologies.md

 math = "True"
 +++

 Modern physics relies on foundational mathemetical structures to describe nature.
 Topological spaces and sets are two of these fondational structures.
 Here I will outline topological spaces, how they are constructed from sets and some useful properties to describe them.
-This is the first in my collection of notes from the lecture series: "Geometrical Anatomy of Theorectical Physics" by Frederick Schuller.
+This is the first post in my collection of notes from the lecture series: "Geometrical Anatomy of Theorectical Physics" by Frederick Schuller.

 <!--more-->